ExpliCa: Evaluating Explicit Causal Reasoning in Large Language Models: The ExpliCa Dataset

 \subsection{Lexical Association Bias}

 If unrelated sentence pairs presented very different lexical elements compared to causally or temporally related ones, this might affect a LLM behavior, and lead to biased results.
-In order to address this aspect, we computed the statical association strength between pairs of lexemes (nouns, verbs, or adjectives),\footnote{We used Stanza \cite{qi2020stanza} for PoS-tagging.} one belonging to the first sentence and the other to the second sentence.
-To this aim, we used Mutual Information (MI) to quantify the strength of the relation between two linguistic units.
-More specifically, we adopted two variants: Pointwise Mutual Information (PMI) and Local Mutual Information (LMI) \cite{church1990word,evert2005statistics}.
-We averaged the MI scores of all the possible pairs of lexemes from a single sentence pair to obtain an \textbf{item-level MI score}, computed on the UkWaC corpus \cite{ferraresi2008introducing}.
+In order to address this aspect, we computed the statical association strength via Pointwise Mutual Information (PMI) and Local Mutual Information (LMI) \cite{church1990word,evert2005statistics} between pairs of lexemes (nouns, verbs, or adjectives),\footnote{We used Stanza \cite{qi2020stanza} for PoS-tagging.} one belonging to the first sentence and the other to the second sentence.
+MI scores were computed on UkWaC \cite{ferraresi2008introducing}.
+We averaged the MI scores of all the possible pairs of lexemes from a single sentence pair to obtain an \textbf{item-level MI score}.
 We applied the Wilcoxon test to check if there were statistically significant differences in the item-level-MI scores across the \textsc{Causal}, \textsc{Temporal}, and \textsc{Unrelated} groups.
 We found that the statistical association of the sentence pairs in the three groups was not significantly different, both for LMI (W: $41,576$, p-value: $0.4312$) and PMI (W: $38,318$, p-value: $0.4009$).
 Thus, we can conclude that our dataset is free from lexical association biases.